-Some of the guys at the juggling club that are into Kendama tipped me off to a new skill toy from Japan, the Kururin.
+I first heard about Kururins when some of the guys at the juggling club that are into Kendama tipped me off to a new skill toy from originating from Japan.
 It is strangely captivating to watch and everyone I have shown loves it.
 Who knows, maybe it’s the next big thing?!
 So far I have spent much more time making them than actually playing with them so I can’t do any tricks.
 However, a quick search on Youtube will show you how far the tricks have developed already.
 It’s great than anyone can pick it up a play, there is no initial learning curve which is unusual for skill toys.

 This little tool can be cut with a laser cutter onto acrylic if you have access to one.
-Otherwise you can can print it out on card and use a scalpel.
-Since all the crucial measurements are on one tool it’s much faster than using calipers and a rule.
-The length of the gauge is the same length as the Kururin which is useful for marking the end points for the parting tool.
+Otherwise you can can print it out on card and use a scalpel or even use a 3D printer if you don’t mind no markings being present.
+The benefit to using this gauge is that all the crucial measurements are on one tool so it’s much faster than using calipers and rule.
+The length of the gauge is the same as that of the the Kururin which is useful for marking the end points for the parting tool.
 The width is 45m, which is the midpoint, allowing you to quickly find the centre.

 Off the horizontal

-A group of friends from the juggling club playing with a Kururin I made.
+Finally, a group of friends from the juggling club playing with a Kururin I made: